The Master of Arts degree program in history is designed for students who desire a general course of advanced study in the field.

 In addition to meeting the requirements of the University and of the College of Social Science, students must meet the requirements specified below.

 Admission to graduate study in the Department of History is primarily to the doctoral program.
-However, under certain circumstances, the department will consider applications for admission to the Master of Arts in History from students who wish to earn a master’s degree in preparation for the doctoral degree.
+However, under certain circumstances, the department will consider applications for admission to the Master of Arts in History from students who wish to earn a master’s degree in preparation for a career in a supporting discipline or profession that does not require a Ph.D.
 Please consult with the Departmental Graduate Studies Director if you wish to apply for the Master of Arts in History.

 To be considered for admission to the Master of Arts degree program in history, an applicant must:

-- Have the results of the Graduate Record Examination (GRE) General Test and the results of the GRE Subject Test in History forwarded to the department.
+- Have the results of the Graduate Record Examination (GRE) General Test forwarded to the department.

-- Submit to the department a term paper that the applicant considers to be a fair representation of his or her ability in research and writing.
+- Submit a writing sample to the department that the applicant considers to be a fair representation of the applicant’s ability to conduct scholarly research and produce academic writing.

-- Have a total score of 580 (paper version) or 237 (computer version) or above on the Test of English as a Foreign Language with no subscore below 55 (paper version) or 21 (computer version) and have the approval of the English Language Center.
+- Have a total score of 580 (paper version) or 237 (computer version) or 100 (Internet version) or above on the Test of English as a Foreign Language with no subscore below 55 (paper version) or 21 (computer version).

-- Have an average score of 85 or higher on the Michigan English Language Assessment Battery with no subscore below 83 and have the approval of the English Language Center.
+- Have an average score of 85 or higher on the Michigan English Language Assessment Battery with no subscore below 83.

-- Have an average score of 85 or higher on the English Language Center Test with no subscore below 83 and have the approval of the English Language Center.
+- Have an average score of 85 or higher on the Michigan State University English Language Center Test with no subscore below 83.

 Before completing 8 credits in history courses, the student, with the assistance of the Graduate Director, must constitute a guidance committee of at least two faculty members in the Department of History who represent different fields of history.
 Until the student's guidance committee has been established, the student's program of study must be approved by the Graduate Director.